gocd/developer.go.cd/17.11.0/6/package_material/version_1_0/package_configuration.md

 * secure: [Boolean] Should the data for this field (provided by the user) stored securely in the configuration?

 * part-of-identity: [Boolean] Should the data for this field (provided by the user) be considered part of the identity of this material?
-Another way to think about this is: "If the user changes the value of this property, should Go consider this a new material?".
+Another way to think about this is: "If the user changes the value of this property, should GoCD consider this a new material?".
 A good example for a property to be considered a part-of-identity is the URL (if the URL changes, it's probably a different material).
 An example of a property which should not be considered part-of-identity is "password" (if the password or username changes, then it's probably not a completely different material).

 * required: [Boolean] Is this a required field?